cqfn/kaicode.github.io/pages/index.md

   * Larger than 4,000 lines of code
   * Older than 12 months

-In order to win, your product must be developed with the highest quality of code and process.
+To win, your product must demonstrate the highest quality of code and development processes.
 In particular, the jury pays attention to the following:

   * Clean code